wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/power-virtual-agents-teams/includes/create-topic.md

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting tp add details.](../media/details.png)](../media/details.png#lightbox)

 4. You can save your topic for now by selecting Save.
-There will be a pop up that asks you if you will save topic with errors, you can ignore it for now by selecting Save as it will be done in the steps that follows.
+There will be a pop-up that asks you if you'll save topic with errors, you can ignore it for now by selecting Save as it will be done in the steps that follow.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting to save trigger phrases and details.](../media/save-details.png)](../media/save-details.png#lightbox)

 5. Your topic is now saved and can be edited in the authoring canvas, with your trigger phrases at the top.
-This is a drag and drop interface that you will use to build out your conversation.
-You will create a conversation tree with a series of messages, questions and conditional branches.
+This is a drag and drop interface that you'll use to build out your conversation. you'll create a conversation tree with a series of messages, questions and conditional branches.

     > [!div class="mx-imgBorder"]
     > [![Screenshot highlighting that topic is saved.](../media/topic-saved.png)](../media/topic-saved.png#lightbox)